valensh1/youth-espn/README.md

 ## Usage

-To use the application just navigate to site by clicking on link here -> [youth-sports-gamerz](https://youth-sports-gamerz-bd7aacb9298e.herokuapp.com/).
+To use the application just navigate to site by clicking on link here ->
+<a href="https://youth-sports-gamerz-bd7aacb9298e.herokuapp.com/" target="_blank">youth-sports-gamerz</a>

 Welcome to Youth Sports Gamerz (YSG) where you will be exposed to the wide world of youth sports!
 Since this is a vast project at the moment this project is limited to hockey since that is the sport my son plays and I had valid data to use as far as scores and stats.
 Below will walk you through each section that is completed enough to display and show off.
 Improvements will be ongoing.